 account for hierarchical characteristics of the land use system

 account for divergent relationships between predictor and response variables.

 The coefficients for the statistical model that are used to

-calculate the value of development potential can be derived in different ways,
+calculate the value of development potential can be derived

 One of the predictor variables is development pressure (computed using

 which is updated each step and thus creates positive feedback

 resulting in new development attracting even more development.